-After knowing the basic method for graphing straight lines like plotting some points or draw a line.
-The straight line equation is also called a slope-intercept form and it makes graphing easier.
+After knowing the basic method for graphing straight lines like plotting some points or draw a line, it is necessary to find the respective equations.
+The straight-line equation is also called a slope-intercept form and it makes graphing easier.

 |y = mx + b